alibaba/pipcook/docs/rfc/0001-framework-migration.md

 # Framework migration for Pipboard

-The pipboard UI library will be migrated from the original framework to the [new framework](https://ant.design/), and the packaging tools will be migrated from `webpack` to `parcel`.
-The advantages of internationalization, familiarity of community contributors and convenience of use of `parcel` are mainly considered.
+The pipboard UI library will be migrated from the ice.js to the [ant.design](https://ant.design/) for the following reasons:
+- The icejs has no English documentation, so it is not easy to contribute
+- Compared with the familiarity of community contributors, the ant.design library is higher than icejs
+- Reduce the complexity of the framework to make it easy to maintain.
+Ice.js contains some complex functions that are unnecessary for pipboard, such as MPA (Multi-page application), SSR (Server-side rendering), Permission routing, etc.

+And the packaging tools will be migrated from `webpack` to `parcel`.
+Mainly compared the configuration complexity, parcel is lower than webpack, easy to use.